 Outcomes: The effects your communication has on audiences

 What happened as the result of a campaign?
-In PR, this would typically be a measurable change in awareness, knowledge, attitude, opinion, behavior, or reputation metrics.
+In PR, this would typically be a measurable change in knowledge, attitude, opinion, behavior, or reputation metrics.
 What change did your social media efforts make?
 Did customer loyalty for the brand improve?
 Are your leads more qualified?
 Did increased engagement lead to people subscribing to your newsletter or downloading an e-book?
-Can you attribute increased sales directly to increased product awareness?
 The PR team at Twidget selected improved reputation as a primary outcome that would flow from its outputs and manifest as concrete outcomes.

 Impacts: The results that your communication brings